marcusbianchi/blip.helperscripts/README.md

 Node.JS installed

 ## Usage
-Put the extras that you wish to add in the file extras.json and saves in "/output/ProcessedFile.json"
+Put the extras that you wish to add in the file "/resources/extras.json" the output will be saved in "/output/ProcessedFile.json"

 ```
     npm install